It helps prevent seizures in people with absence seizures, partial seizures, and generalized seizures.

 - Mitochondrial disease

-Valproate inhibits CYP2C9, glucuronyl transferase and epoxide hydrolase, and is highly protein bound and, therefore, can interact with drugs that are substrates of any of these enzymes or that have a high protein content.
+Valproate inhibits CYP2C9, glucuronyl transferase, and epoxide hydrolase.
+Therefore, it is highly protein-bound and can interact with drugs that are substrates of any of these enzymes or that have a high protein content.

-It can also potentiate the depressant effects of the central nervous system of alcohol.
-It should not be administered together with other antiepileptic drugs because of the possibility of reduced elimination of other antiepileptic drugs (including carbamazepine, lamotrigine , phenytoin and phenobarbitone) and of itself.
+It can also potentiate the depressant effects on the central nervous system of alcohol.
+It should not be administered together with other antiepileptic drugs because of the possibility of reduced elimination of other antiepileptic drugs (including carbamazepine, lamotrigine, phenytoin, and phenobarbitone) and of itself.
 You can also interact with:

 Overdose and toxicity

-In general, concentrations of serum or plasma valproic acid are in a range of 20-100mg / l during controlled therapy, but may reach 150-1500mg / l after acute intoxication.
+In general, serum or plasma valproic acid concentrations are in a range of 20-100mg / l during controlled therapy but may reach 150-1500mg / l after acute intoxication.

 Serum level control is often carried out using commercial immunoassay techniques, although some laboratories employ gas or liquid chromatography.

-Unlike other antiepileptic drugs, there is currently little favorable evidence for the monitoring of salivary therapeutic drugs.
+Unlike other antiepileptic drugs, there is currently little favorable evidence for monitoring therapeutic salivary medicines.
 Salivary valproic acid levels correlate poorly with serum levels, in part due to the weak acid property of Valproate (pKa of 4.9).

 In severe intoxication, hemoperfusion or hemofiltration can be an effective means of accelerating the elimination of medication from the body.

-Supportive therapy should be given to all patients who experience an overdose and the production of urine should be monitored.
+Supportive therapy should be given to all patients who experience an overdose, and urine production should be monitored.

-Supplemental L-carnitine is indicated in patients who have an acute overdose and also prophylactically in high-risk patients.
+Supplemental L-carnitine is indicated in patients with an acute overdose and prophylactically in high-risk patients.
 Acetyl-L-carnitine reduces hyperammonaemia less markedly than L-carnitine.

-Although the mechanism of action of Valproate is not completely known, traditionally, its anticonvulsant effect has been attributed to the blocking of voltage-gated sodium channels and to the increase of gamma-aminobutyric acid (GABA) levels in the brain.
+Although the mechanism of action of Valproate is not entirely known, traditionally, its anticonvulsant effect has been attributed to the blocking of voltage-gated sodium channels and the increase of gamma-aminobutyric acid (GABA) levels in the brain.